 If you’re studying Korean, you probably know this word already.
 Most dictionaries will tell you that 친구 means ‘friend’.
 But does it?
 Well, yes and no.

 This, in my opinion, is the core meaning of the word.
 The actual meaning of the word may differ in varying cultural and situational contexts, but the core idea at the very heart of the term remains the same – peer.
-You don’t have to have years of experience living in a Confucian society to understand the concept of a peer – it is, essentially, someone whose social position is similar to yours.
+In a Confucian society, it generally refers to someone whose social position is similar to yours.

 In the case of the Korean society, social position is usually determined by age and seniority.
 When you’re young, it mostly depends on age.
 Your classmates at school, and pretty much all the kids in your year, for example, would be your 친구.
 Two kids meeting for the first time might exclaim in surprise ‘우리 친구네!’
 (Hey, we’re 친구!) upon finding out that they’re the same age.
 They don’t mean, “Hey, we’re friends because we have spent time together and decided we like each other enough to become companions”, which would be ridiculous, since they barely know each other.
 What they’re saying, basically, is just “Hey, we’re the same age!”

 As you grow older, of course, seniority comes into the picture as well.
-Two people who are of the same age, but on different levels in the social hierarchy would not necessarily be 친구.
+Two people who are of the same age, but on different levels of the social hierarchy would not necessarily be 친구.
 Your supervisor at work, despite being the same age as you, for example, is not your 친구.
-That does not necessarily mean the relationship is not friendly – it just means that you’re not considered peers in the social hierarchy.
+That does not necessarily mean the relationship is not friendly – it just means you’re not peers where social hierarchy is concerned.

 A Friend Who’s the Same Age as You